 The Boren Awards promote long-term linguistic and cultural immersion.
 Proposed programs of two or more semesters are strongly encouraged.
 Preference will be given to Boren Awards applicants proposing overseas programs of at least 25 weeks’ duration.
 The minimum duration of an eligible program is 12 weeks for most Boren Awards applicants.

 - 37-52 weeks: $24,000

 Boren Fellows have the option to apply for up to $12,000 for domestic summer intensive language courses.
 If requested, the maximum total combined domestic and overseas award amount is $30,000.

 All Boren Awards-funded programs must include language study as a core element for the duration of the grant.
 Applicants are encouraged to select or design programs that will provide an immersive environment both in the classroom and through extracurricular activities in order to demonstrate their commitment to language study.

 Boren Fellows must have a serious language component in their overseas study proposals.
 This is the only required element, so proposals to enroll in a traditional language program will be sufficient.
 Graduate students are encouraged to simultaneously pursue research relevant to their degrees, additional academic coursework, and/or internships.
 If these activities are conducted in the target language, they may be considered part of the language component of the proposal.
 Graduate students may also supplement their overseas study with private tutoring.

-The Boren Fellowship national application deadline is January 30, 2018.
+The Boren Fellowship national application deadline is February 5, 2020 at 5 p.m ET.
 Please see your campus representative for your earlier on-campus deadline.
 For more information on the application process, please visit, how to apply.